rafi007akhtar/todo-react-nx/README.md

 - vite for bundler
 - cypress for testing
 - SASS (.scss) for styling
-- No CI / CD integration
+- no CI / CD integration.

 The project came structured with Typescript out of the box.